 The final 2.5 miles follow zigzagging switchbacks back up the canyon wall to the South Rim and the Bright Angel Trailhead.

-Caution: Summer temperatures can soar into the 100s so always carry water, and start early to beat the midday heat.
+Caution: Summer temperatures can soar into the 100s, so always carry water and start early to beat the midday heat.
+It's highly recommended to do this hike in the fall or early spring when temperatures have cooled down.
 Also, don't forget it is much easier to descend into the canyon than climb back up.
 Expect to spend at least double the amount of time climbing than descending.

 For more information, go to the Grand Canyon National Park Web site: Backcountry Hiking and Getting Around.